QuickBooks Blog

 You should record the cost of goods sold as a debit in your accounting journal.
 You then credit your inventory account with the same amount.

 For example, a local spa makes handmade chapstick.
 One batch yields about 500 chapsticks.
 It costs $2 to make one chapstick.
 To determine the cost of goods sold, multiply $2 by 500.
 The spa’s total cost of goods sold for a batch is $1,000.
-Recorded in their journal, the entry might look like this:
+Their cost of good sold journal entry might look like this:

 The above example shows how the cost of goods sold might appear in a physical accounting journal.
 The entry may look different in a digital accounting journal.